Urgency

 bullet

-The Solution: So, where do we start to try and make the needed difference?
+A Solution: So, where do we start to try and make the needed difference?
 To begin with, we must stop placing blame in order to find a way to work together.
 Difference that is disruptive to this larger objective is clearly self-defeating.
-Education necessarily holds the key, but it must have a central focus... something which it doesn’t have now.
-Since our system of thought is ‘infinite’ in its potential, and we are dependent upon it for the validation of our ‘finite’ existence, it is more than evident that we must adopt a method of self-restraint that can successfully contain its potential to quantify.
+Education necessarily holds the key, but it must have a central focus... something which it does NOT have now.

 And, this MUST be done immediately, before we unwittingly employ one of its many ideas from which there is no escape.

-This requires us to devise a "qualitative" system of thought, with "undeniable credibility," that is able to keep its ‘quantitative’ counterpart in check.
-To do this, it must center upon the importance of the "human person" as opposed to the possibility endemic to quantification.
-In other words, we need to refocus our thought process on the importance of the finite as opposed to the infinite.
+The only answer to this is to devise a "qualitative" system of thought, with "undeniable credibility," that is able to keep its ‘quantitative’ counterpart in check.
+To do this, it must center upon the importance of the "human person" as opposed to the possibility endemic to quantification itself.
+In other words, we need to refocus our thought process on the importance of the 'finite' as opposed to the 'infinite.'

 Note: Use the "back" key in your browser to return to prior text